 The final stacked image totaled 2 Hours, 51 minutes (57 frames) @ ISO 800.
 The final stacked image was processed in Adobe Photoshop CC 2017 using the methods described on the deep-sky processing tutorial page of this website.
 The shorter exposure sets were stacked separately and blended into the final image using layer masks.
 The Ha data acquired was also incorporated into the image using the HaRGB processing technique outlined in this video.

 Astrophotographers will notice Messier 42 contains a busy neighborhood of young stars, dark dust, and hot gas.
 A visually striking element of this nebula is a dense cluster of stars known as the Trapezium located in the brightest portion of the object.
-Have a deeper look at the Orion Nebula in the first video posted on the AstroBackyard YouTube channel:

 The telescope used to capture the image used in the was an Explore Scientific ED80 Refractor.
 This telescope’s wide field of view (480mm), covers enough sky to fit the Orion Nebula and the Running Man Nebula in the same frame.
 I have also photographed the Orion Nebula with my larger ED 102 telescope, which provided a closer and slightly more detailed view.